 The daily amount of ADA is defined upon application of the following scale:

 |ADA rate by household composition|

 An additional daily rate is paid to adult asylum seekers who have accepted to be accommodated but who cannot be accommodated through the national reception scheme.
 Following successive rulings of the Council of State annulling the previous provisions due to the inadequacy of the set amount (4.20 € and 5.40 € respectively), the current amount granted is 7.40 € per day.
 This amount remains very low and renders access to accommodation on the private market almost impossible.

 ADA is paid to asylum seekers on a monthly basis directly by OFII on a card, similar to a debit card that can be used by asylum seekers.
 It is not necessary for asylum seekers to open a bank account to benefit from ADA (except in some cases where asylum seekers are overseas) and use the card.
-Many problems which persisted in 2020 have been raised by local stakeholders regarding the ADA, problems which persist in 2022.
+Many problems which persisted in 2021have been raised by local stakeholders regarding the ADA, problems which persist in 2022.
 On many occasions, the allowance has been paid late.
 In addition, some asylum seekers are not familiar with using a bank card or a cash machine.
 In some accommodation centres, asylum seekers do not receive the same amount even if they are in similar situation (e.g. same date of arrival and registration, same family composition or same duration of accommodation in the centre).
 These issues can create tensions between asylum seekers and may expose social workers to a lot of pressure and complicate their work.
-Moreover, it is really difficult to interact with OFII, according to local NGOs, to resolve such problems.
+Moreover, it is very difficult to interact with OFII, according to local NGOs, to resolve such problems.
 Despite the presence of local representations of OFII in regions, they usually do not intervene at the level of the allowance distribution (although it should be noted that there are some exceptions, where OFII’s offices are accessible to asylum seekers in certain cities such as Lyon, Clermont-Ferrand or Toulouse).